- Yacht Club Games, 2015 -

 In closing, this review can't give Shovel Knight the full justice it deserves.
 This game really needs to be experienced in person, and with all of the platforms it is available on (Wii U [of course], 3DS, PS4, PS3, PS Vita, Xbox One, Windows, Mac, Linux and Steam), along with its very affordable price (it is less than half the cost of most current generation releases, and can either be downloaded [for convenience and to please the next-gen gamers] or purchased as a hard copy [to satisfy the fans who like the feeling of unwrapping a new game and inhaling that new-game smell — but, sorry, there is no cartridge to blow into — probably the only old-school treat that Yacht Club Games was unable to cram into this stellar title]), it should be a staple in any video game fans collection.

 Nothing feels forced or too artificial or untrue to the era it pays homage to, as Shovel Knight manages to maintain that delicate balance that benefits from today's technology, but still captures the pure quintessence of yesterday.

 Those ardent Kickstarter donors wouldn't have it any other way.
-Shovel Knight teaches a valuable lesson, as it illustrates the heights of greatness that can be blossomed when a strong, grassroots effort meets a talented and equally-dedicated gaming company that cares about preserving the quality, while remembering and honoring the past.
-It just goes to show that if you dig deep enough, jewels like Shovel Knight, that seem to be tucked away or lost inside a time capsule, can be unearthed and shared to see the light of this new day.
+Shovel Knight teaches a valuable lesson, as it illustrates the heights of greatness that can blossom when a strong, grassroots effort meets a talented and equally-dedicated gaming company that cares about preserving the quality, while remembering and honoring the past.
+It just goes to show that if you dig deep enough, jewels like Shovel Knight that seem to be tucked away or lost inside a time capsule, can be unearthed and shared to see the light of this new day.

 b. jones/b. retro © Mother's Day 2016